deeplearning4j/deeplearning4j/facial-reconstruction-tutorial.md

 We're training the net on the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/results.html) (LFW) dataset created by UMass/Amherst.
 LFW contains 13,233 images of 5,749 different faces, so it's fairly large.
 The dataset is an important and widely used tool in building nets useful for computer vision.

-Our network, which you can see [here](https://github.com/agibsonccc/java-deeplearning/tree/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example), learned faces based on a compressed version of those images.
+Our net, which you can see [here](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/lfw/FacesDemo.java), learned faces based on a compressed version of those images.
 The process took about five minutes to run on a reasonably powerful laptop.
 The results look like this:

 ![Alt text](../img/LFW_reconstruction.jpg)